Administrative / biographical history

 The letters of Hopkins family members include the following: Handwritten copies of three letters on front and back of one sheet of paper.
 These include two letters to Richard Hopkins prefaced by a note at the top saying written by my Grand Father or my Grand Mother; a note in pencil at the bottom says "Copied for Jane E. Janney".
 The letters are: one from "Johns Hopkins to his son Richard Hopkins, then studying medicine in Philadelphia" dated February 16, 1782; one letter from Elizabeth to her son Richard, "then in Philadelphia" dated July 12, 1784; a note written by Richard on learning of the death of his father, undated.
 Letter from Samuel Hopkins (brother of Johns), to his brother Joseph J. Hopkins in Brotherton, Anne Arundel County, Maryland August 12, 1837 about sale of tobacco.
 Letter from Sarah H. Janney to her sister Mary R. Congdon and Gilbert Congdon, Providence, Rhode Island, dated, February 3, 1844, from Cuba where she, Joseph and Margaret were staying with Dr. Finley.
 Letter from Mary R. Congdon sister of Johns Hopkins, addressed to her sister Sarah H. Janney, Providence, March 15, 1849.
 With note in margin from Sarah's son, Samuel who asks if his Uncle Johns is yet, engaged.
 Letter from Miles White to his mother, Mrs. Frances White, niece of Johns Hopkins, dated, June 24, 1886, from Christiania, Norway.
 Letter from William H. Welch to Mr. White, congratulating him on his marriage.
 April 15, 1912.
 4 envelopes: Envelope addressed to Francis White, Esq., Care of Thos.
 R. Matthews, Baltimore, MD United States of America.
 Return address: Via Liverpool & Boston Steamers.
 Stamped JY 1846.
 Envelope addressed to Mrs. Francis White, P.O.
 Box 362 Baltimore, Maryland, United States of America.
 This envelope is stamped Hamburg, 1886 (?).
 Envelope addressed to Sarah H. Janney, No. 87 N. Paca St. Baltimore, Md.
 It is stamped Germantown Jul 31 with a 3 cent stamp.
 Envelope addressed to Joseph P. Elliott.
 Care Dr. Benbow, Greensboro, Guilford Co.
 N.C. post stamp Baltimore.

-The estate and genealogy documents consists of 6 items.
+The estate and genealogy documents consists of 7 items.
 First is a brown manila envelope labeled "Bank Shares" and the following inscribed: "This was the envelope used by Johns Hopkins & the above is his own writing.
 Johns C. Thomas March 14th 1918."
 The second is "Letter of Johns Hopkins to the Trustees of The Johns Hopkins Hospital", March 10, 1873, printed edition.
 The third is an original printed edition of the will of Johns Hopkins.
 The forth is a newspaper article from Baltimore Gazette, "Johns Hopkins, His Last Will and Testament" December 29, 1873.
 The fifth is a newspaper article from 1883 regarding the management of the Hopkins Trust.
 The sixth item is a copy of "Some Colonial Ancestors of Johns Hopkins" (1900) by Miles White, Jr. The seventh is a freight ticket for Johns Hopkins from April 1, 1861 from the Baltimore and Philadelphia Steamboat Company.